 Fan Response to “Such Sweet Sorrow, Part II.”
 We discuss all the feedback we’ve received from listeners of The Edge—both positive and negative!

-Live Reaction Show: The Brightest Star Join us for immediate reactions to the third episode of Star Trek: Short Treks!
+Live Reaction Show: Such Sweet Sorrow, Part II.
+Join us for immediate reactions to the Star Trek: Discovery season-two finale!